Lucky-Tsuma/BE-Summary/README.md

 Backend developer road map [guide here](https://roadmap.sh/backend)

+### 1) HOW THE INTERNET WORKS

 **Internet:** global network of computers connected to each other which communicate through a standardized set of protocols.
 Developed in the late 1960s by the United States Department of Defense as a means of creating a decentralized communication network that could withstand a nuclear attack.

-### HOW THE INTERNET WORKS

 When you send data over the internet, it is broken up into small _packets_ that are sent from your device to a router.
 The router examines the packet and forwards it to the next router in the path towards its destination.
 To ensure that packets are sent and received correctly, the internet uses a variety of protocols e.g: